-- One of the electrical systems in your car is draining the battery when the vehicle is parked.
+- One electrical system in your car drains the battery when the vehicle is parked.
 Check for a parasitic current draw.

-The following video shows a Chrysler Crossfire that won't start after it was parked overnight.
+The following video shows a Chrysler Crossfire that won’t start after it is parked overnight.

 Even though the car would turn on, it would not start; all we can hear is a clicking noise.

 If you are jump-starting a car, but all you hear is a click, it is because:

 - your jumper cables’ clamps are not making good contact,